 No, for some reason I hadn’t.
 My first kick at the cat was not very successful last Christmas, so I put Ken on the job now to do his best.
 He likes to try out new and different recipes; I was helping out with my two cents; in the end, the results were fantastic!

-We love making treats here like Garlic Rosemary Olive Oil Popcorn, Almond Roca, Easy Chocolate Walnut Fudge, Microwave Peanut Brittle, and Peanut Butter Popcorn.
-And now our new 25 Best Christmas Candies.
+We love making treats here like Garlic Rosemary Olive Oil Popcorn, Almond Roca, Easy Chocolate Walnut Fudge, Microwave Peanut Brittle, and Peanut Butter Popcorn or Popcorn Balls with Peanuts.
+Also check out our 37 DIY Homemade Christmas Gifts for a lot more ideas!!

 Helpful Items For This Recipe